 The two-year residency requirement also applies to J-2 dependents, including spouses and children, if they obtained J-2 status.
 If your spouse or children held J-2 dependent status, and you—the J-1 principal—are subject to the two-year rule, they are also subject to the same requirement.
 If they never held J-2 status, the rule may not apply to them.

-➤ You may now be exempt—even if your visa stamp says you are subject.
+➤ You may now be exempt even if your visa stamp or DS-2019 says you are subject.

-🔷➤ However, you may still be subject if other grounds make you subject:
+However, you may still be subject to § 212(e) if another ground applies, including:

 Still Subject?

-Kennedy Law can help you review your immigration history, confirm your status, and determine whether you qualify for an exemption or need to pursue a waiver.
-Contact us today to schedule a consultation.
+Kennedy Law can review your J-1 immigration history, evaluate whether § 212(e) still applies, and determine whether you qualify for an exemption or need to pursue a waiver.
+Contact us to schedule a consultation.

 If you are subject to § 212(e), there are five main paths to request a waiver: